Team-CompMod/ArgonProject-/9,03,20/ReadMe.txt

 This code can be used to simulate  N-body systems of particles interacting under a number of user-defined conditions.
 This file contains:
     - Lennard_Jones.py - contains function for finding force, potential and kinetic energy in an N-body system.
     - ParticleManyBody.py - our main function.
+Uses MDUtilities to set up lattices and initialise particles within those lattices.
+One is used as a reference while we update the position and velocity of particles in the other lattice.
     - observables.py - contains function for applying periodic bundary conditions and minimum image convention and for finding mean squared distance and radial distribution.
-    - Particle3D.py - contains class that creates our particles
+    - Particle3D.py - contains class that creates our particles.
     - input parameter text files.

 The command line takes the following arguments